RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Sampler.md

 sample-based instruments.
 In sfz, the instrument is specified in terms of so called opcodes where each opcode controls a certain playback parameter.
 For example, an opcode specification like cutoff=1000 controls the cutoff frequency of a filter and sets it to 1000 Hz.
-The original sfz specification (henceforth referred to as sfz v1) specifies nearly 200 of such opcodes.
+The original sfz specification (henceforth referred to as sfz v1) specifies more than 100 of such opcodes.
 On top of that, various extensions exist, for example sfz v2, Cakewalk's Rapture, the ARIA engine, the Linux Sampler Project, Sfizz and many more.
 The RS-MET engine also defines some extensions of its own.
 It thereby tries to be as compatible as possible to existing extensions ...tbc...

-## Opcode Support
+Opcode Support
 -----------------